GibbonEdu/docs/introduction/installation-options/local-installation/install-windows.md

 Set up a database for Gibbon using phpMyAdmin.

-1. Click **Admin** button next to **MySQL** in the XAMPP Control Panel.
+1. Click **Admin** button for **MySQL** in the XAMPP Control Panel.
-2. Your browser will then open http://localhost/phpadmin/ in a new tab.
+2. Your browser will open http://localhost/phpadmin/ in a new tab.
 3. Click **Databases** tab.
 4. Enter **gibbon** as the name of a new database and click **Create** button.